-Basque Costumbrism and Spanish art in the 18th and 19th centuries
+Basque Costumbrism and Spanish art from the 18th and 19th centuries

-Set in the Conde de Dávila house-hotel, built in 1912 by architects Luque and Apraiz.
-Its style is inspired in Renaissance palaces.
+It is set in the Conde de Dávila house-hotel, built in 1912 by architects Luque and Apraiz in a style inspired by Renaissance palaces.

-It was created in 1941 as a general museum of fine art, arms and archaeology.
-With time, these last two specialities gained more importance in terms of research and museum content, and ended up becoming independent fields, moving to other venues.
-The Álava Museum of Fine Art is dedicated to 18th and 19th-century Spanish art, and to Basque Costumbrism 1850-1950, with pieces belonging to the Provincial Government of Álava itself and from different deposits at the Prado Museum and the Fernando de Amárica Foundation.
-The mainstay of the collection are portraits and landscapes, with works by artists such as Vicente López, Joaquín Sorolla, Carlos de Haes, Ignacio Zuloaga and Gustavo de Maeztu.
-There are also bronze sculptures by artists like Benlliure, Julio Antonio and José Clará.
+It became a museum for fine arts, armoury and archaeology in 1941.
+Over time, armoury and archaeology became increasingly important in terms of research and funding, and ended up moving to their own spaces.
+The Álava Museum of Fine Arts is dedicated to Spanish art from the 18th and 19th centuries and to Basque Costumbrism between 1850 and 1950.
+It is funded by the Álava regional government, as well as deposits from the Prado Museum and the Fernando Amárica Foundation.
+The collection mostly displays portraits and landscapes, with works by artists such as Vicente López, Joaquín Sorolla, Carlos de Haes, Ignacio Zuloaga and Gustavo de Maeztu.
+It also features bronze sculptures by sculptors like Benlliure, Julio Antonio and José Clará.